Google Search Console Guide – Update July 2020

 Google Search Console is formerly known as Google Webmasters Tools (GWT).
-In May 2015, Google rebranded GWT to “Google Search Console”.
+In May 2015, it got rebranded to “Google Search Console”.

-This is a tool which is used to instruct a website how to perform on Google search results.
+This is a tool that is used to instruct a website on how to perform on Google search results..

 Now, you need to learn how to add your site to this tool

 There are various steps which you need to follow carefully,

 - First login to webmasters https://www.google.com/webmasters/ and click on “Add A Property”.

 - Then, copy and paste your homepage’s exact URL into the field.

 - Now, it is the final step which is taken to verify your site.